-A scholarship ($2,000) established for a Yukon First Nation student who is pursuing a law degree and enrolled in 2nd, 3rd, or 4th year studies.
+A scholarship ($2,000) established for a Yukon First Nation student who is pursuing a law degree and is enrolled in 2nd, 3rd, or 4th year studies.

 A fund established to promote Yukon writers of any genre who are previously published.
-Five-year Yukon residency required.
+Five-year continuous Yukon residency required.

 A scholarship for a Yukon school graduate pursuing post-secondary studies in:

 Yukon environment's natural resources.

 Applicants must demonstrate financial need.
 Three-year residency required.